 - Key lessons from letters of Warren Buffett-Part III

-2. As a novice, you should read business newspapers like Economic Times, Business Standards, Mint etc and watch business channels like CNBC, Zee Business etc to get a hang of the market.
+2. As a novice, you should read business newspapers like Economic Times, Business Standards, Mint, etc, and watch business channels like CNBC, Zee Business, etc before you actually invest in the stock market.

 3. Start reading books like-

 a.
 One up on Wall Street by Peter Lynch